srnagar/java-sdk-docs/identity_managed_auth.md

-Managed Identity Authentication (Separate page)
+# Managed identity authentication

--- Cover details of MI auth, supported services and code samples (Recommended for Prod Env is Azure ervice supports it.)
+* Cover details of MI auth, supported services and code samples (Recommended for Prod Env if Azure ervice supports it.)